syncfusion-content/install-docs/Common/Orubase-Studio/Step-by-Step-Installation.md

 5. Click Next.

-   > Note: The Unlock Key is validated and the License Agreement screen opens.
+   N> The Unlock Key is validated and the License Agreement screen opens.